telerik/ajax-docs/getting-started/first-steps-msi.md

 1. Run your page by pressing `F5`.

->caption Add the Editor to a page.
+>caption Add the Editor to the page
 ![Add RadEditor to a page](images/getting-started-editor.png)

-Another way to add a Telerik control to your project is to drag the Editor control directly from the VS toolbox.
-For more information, refer to the article on [adding the Telerik controls to the Visual Studio toolbox]({% slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/adding-the-telerik-controls-to-the-visual-studio-toolbox %}).

 ## Step 5: Add the HtmlChart to Your Project